Carl-Alfred Schumacher: Early life and career

 In early January 1916, Schumacher transferred to the Imperial German Navy where he was promoted to Fähnrich zur See (Ensign) in mid July 1917.
 Until October 1917, Schumacher then received air observer and radio communication training with the I. Seeflieger-Abteilung (1st Naval Flier Department).
 After completing his training, he served as an observer and pilot at the airfields at Wyk auf Föhr, Föhr, Aabenraa, Saaremaa and Bug.
 He was promoted to Leutnant zur See (Second Lieutenant) on 17 March 1918.
 In September 1918, Schumacher was posted to the seaplane tender SMH Answald where he briefly served as an observation officer before transferring to the Groß-Flugzeugstaffel-Ostsee (Greater Aircraft Squadron Baltic Sea).

 Schumacher joined the Nazi Party (NSDAP—National Socialist German Workers' Party) on 1 November 1930 with a membership number 345,013.
-On 1 March 1933, he joined the newly emerging Luftwaffe with the rank of Oberleutnant (first lientenant).
+On 1 March 1933, he joined the newly emerging Luftwaffe with the rank of Oberleutnant (first lieutenant).
 Until late April 1934, he served with the staff of the Deutsche Verkehrsfliegerschule (German Air Transport School) in Berlin where he was promoted to Hauptmann (captain) on 1 October 1933.
 On 1 August 1936 he was given a squadron command in I. Gruppe of Jagdgeschwader 136 (JG 136—136th Fighter Wing), he was subsequently promoted to Major (major) on 1 August 1936.
 On 29 September 1937, Schumacher was appointed Gruppenkommandeur (group commander) of I. Gruppe of JG 136, succeeding Major Hermann Edert.
 This unit was subsequently renamed II.
 Gruppe of Jagdgeschwader 333 (JG 333—136th Fighter Wing) on 1 November 1938, and again on 1 May 1939 to II.
 Gruppe of Jagdgeschwader 77 (JG 333—136th Fighter Wing).
 During this assignment he was promoted to Oberstleutnant (lieutenant colonel) on 1.
 March 1939.